KelpyShades/911-Intel-Bot/README.md

 A powerful Discord bot powered by Google Gemini AI, designed by kelpyshades.

 ## Overview

-911 Intel is an advanced AI assistant for Discord that leverages Google's Gemini AI models to provide intelligent responses, analyze media, and search the web.
+911 Intel is an advanced AI assistant for Discord that leverages Google's Gemini AI models to provide intelligent responses and analyze media.
 The bot maintains conversation context across interactions and provides a seamless experience for users.

 ## Features

 - **AI Conversations**: Have natural conversations with Google's Gemini 1.5 Pro AI
 - **Media Analysis**: Analyze images, videos, and audio files using Gemini 1.5 Flash
-- **Web Search**: Search the internet and get AI-enhanced summaries of results
 - **Persistent Memory**: Conversations are maintained for each user (with weekly reset)
 - **Rate Limiting**: Prevents abuse with per-user and global rate limits
 - **Discord Embeds**: All responses are formatted in beautiful Discord embeds